studiolift/Enhance-for-Basecamp/README.md

 ## Configuration

 This requires a little bit of tweaking of the JavaScript file.
-Open the userscript, `Enhance_for_Basecamp.user.js` in your chosen text editor, then look for the "Configuration" near the top.
+Open the Userscript, `Enhance_for_Basecamp.user.js` in your chosen text editor, then look for the "Configuration" near the top.
 This section contains a config object, by default it should look like this:

     var config = {
       'todoCollapse': true, // Adds a handy button to collapse to-do lists on the overview